maksimkostenko1994/ProPets/client/README.md

 # how to run the project
 1. Run `npm install`
-2. Run command `npm run build`
+2. Run command `npm build`
-3. after finishing the first command run `npm run dev`.
+3. after finishing the first command run `npm start`.
 Server automatically will open in your browser.